vintagedon/docker-compose-cookbook/databases/postgresql/readme.md

 # PostgreSQL Docker Setup

-This project contains a Docker Compose file and environment configuration for setting up a standalone PostgreSQL instance in a Docker container.
+This project contains a Docker Compose file and environment configuration for setting up a standalone PostgreSQL instance in a Docker container, with expanded configuration options for advanced users.

 [PostgreSQL](https://www.postgresql.org/), also known as Postgres, is a powerful, open source object-relational database system with over 30 years of active development.
 It has a strong reputation for reliability, feature robustness, and performance.